Re-Parole

 Ukrainians and their family members who were paroled in the United States after February 11, 2022 (including under Uniting for Ukraine) and whose parole is expiring soon, can apply for a new parole term (re-parole) for up to 2 additional years.

 Ukrainians who arrived on a visitor visa, work visa, student visa, etc. are not eligible for re-parole.
+Ukrainians who have traveled outside the United States and, upon return, have been admitted based on a TPS Travel Document (form I-512T) are ineligible for re-parole.

 Anyone who is eligible for re-parole can apply for it.
 However, an application for re-parole is very costly, so you need to make a decision whether applying for re-parole is financially justified.